 “Not only do we have the tools, but we also have the proper technique, knowledge and professional products to give each clients’ hair what they need,” she says.

 Any service that applies heat to your hair has the potential to cause heat damage.
 The only way to ensure your hair experiences the least amount of damage possible is to head to the salon and have a professional service your hair.

 “A silk press can only damage your hair if it is administered improperly,” Lee explains.
 “It's important that you seek out a licensed professional to perform this service and that your stylist is well-versed in curly hair.
 I recommend doing your research and making sure that whomever you visit for this service understands your texture, how to approach it, and—most importantly—how to care for it.”

 One of the biggest concerns about heat damage is the fear that your hair won’t revert back to its natural texture when you’re ready to slay your curls again.
-While your stylist will do their best to make sure your hair remains looking healthy, whenever you apply heat to your strands you run the risk of altering your curls.
+While your stylist will do their best to make sure your hair remains looking healthy and damage-free, whenever you apply heat to your strands you run the risk of altering your curls.

 Now that you have the silky, smooth hair of your dreams, you’ll want to make sure it remains looking that way for as long as possible.
 Luckily maintaining your silk press is pretty simple.

 “I suggest maintaining your press by sleeping in pin curls or doing a full wrap of your hair to maintain body,” Lee shares.
 “While showering, wearing a plastic processing cap underneath a bonnet or silk scarf can protect your hair from humidity and curl reversion.”